Generic Name: moxifloxacin (MOX-i-FLOX-a-sin)

 Brand Name: Examples include Vigamox and Moxeza

-Vigamox drops is used for:
+Vigamox drops are used for:

 Treating eye infections caused by certain bacteria.